 If you look after someone and require information or support the Carers Federation drop in clinics are every second Tuesday of the month.
-This months is Tuesday 12th
+Next months is Tuesday 9th April.

 If you are aged 45 years or over, and have not had your BP checked in the last 5 years.
 Please contact the practice and book in for a BP check.

 Extra evening and weekend appointments available in local area

 You can now book routine GP and Nurse appointments in the evening, at weekends and over bank holidays in your local area.

 Pre-bookable appointments are available Monday-Friday, 6.30pm-8pm, plus weekends and bank holidays and you can be seen by a GP, Nurse or Healthcare Assistant.

 To book your appointment, contact the surgery during normal opening hours.
 Please be aware that the appointment may take place at another GP Practice in the area.

 If you need urgent medical advice when the surgery is closed, you should continue to call NHS 111.

 You can now manage your GP appointments and keep up to date with health communications from our practice with our new MJOG App.